jonjongames1997/DisablePistolWhipRPH/README.md

 - Want to add features or fix a bug?
 Fork the repository, make changes, and open a pull request.
 Please include a short description of the change and, if appropriate, a changelog entry.

 License
-- GPL V3 Licennse
+- No license file is included in this repository.
+Before publishing or distributing, add a license (MIT, Apache-2.0, etc.) as appropriate.

 Credits
-- MarcelWRLD - IniReflector code used in this project
+- Plugin author: project metadata (assembly attributes)

 Contact
-- Use the project issue tracker for support.
+- Use the project issue tracker or repository contact information for questions and support.